 - Next to the video that you want to change, click Edit > Cards.
 Click Add card.

-- Under “Associated website”, select your website’s URL from the Select site drop-down menu.
-If you haven’t associated a site with your channel or want to add a new site, click Add an associated website or Settings and follow the instructions to associate a site.
-Click Next.
+- Enter the URL where you want viewers to be sent from the card.
+(If you haven’t associated a site with your channel or want to add a new site, click Add an associated website or Settings and follow the instructions to associate a site).

-- Add the card title, call to action and teaser text (all mandatory).
-You can also upload an image.
 You don’t have to link to the homepage of your website.
 If there’s specific information that you want to let your audience know about, you can link directly to that subpage on your site.
-Click Create card.